joshuaandrewsN/ncpbootcamp/DataResiliency/DataResiliency.rst

 **Licensing**

-- (Anti-)Affinity Rules available with all licenses
+- Anti-Affinity Rules available with all licenses

-  - See HERE (Starter / Pro / Ultimate).